Read this honest Le-vel Thrive Review by a holistic nutritionist before you invest in weight loss patches, capsules and shakes!

 - these products contain synthetic vitamins that have been linked to cancer (folic acid)

-I will share a few of the ingredient labels and then delve into the specifically harmful ingredients contained within these products.
-Let’s go.
+As part of my Le-Vel Thrive review, I will share a few of the ingredient labels and then delve into the specifically harmful ingredients contained within these products.

 Wtf is gluten-free wheat?

 Ingredients of Le-Vel Thrive Collagen Protein Gel: